outlyer-net/lplmaker-python/README.md

 ## About

 This is rewrite in Python of the Bash script created by [@jsbursik](https://github.com/jsbursik), which in turn was derived from the script written by u/ShiftyAxel on reddit.
+The aim of this rewrite is to make it portable (i.e. easy to use on Windows).

 See <https://github.com/outlyer-net/lplmaker-bash> for my initial Bash fork.

 ### Differences to the bash version

 - **Note** Playlists' `RomsDir` was `RomDirs` in the Bash version.